-"Paracord Survival Bracelets" have now hit the mainstream.
+"Paracord Survival Bracelets" are now mainstream.
 These versatile accessories really started in the military as a way to carry some of this very strong and useful cord to have it on hand if needed.

 While wearing a Paracord bracelet is a fashion statement for some, for many others it is a handy little safety tool they can wear to be there when they need it.
 So, what's with the "survival" part of a Paracord bracelet?